HarshIsAtWork/Hardware_Debugging/ONIDA_TV.md

 # Safety Precautions

 > [!CAUTION]
 > The primary capacitor inside an SMPS can retain dangerous voltages even after the TV is unplugged.
+ALways Safely Discharge the Main Capacitor!!

 Before any testing I:

 * Unplugged the TV
-* Discharged the primary capacitor
+* Discharged the primary capacitor using a load a 2w resistor
 * Used a multimeter to verify safe voltage before handling the board

 ---